 I will NOT however provide a complete solution for free.

-Other than that, I'm always willing to help out, and give you a nudge in the right direction.
+Other than that, I'm always willing to help out.

 I'll do my best to get back to you as soon as possible...